vardius/vardius.github.io/_posts/2020-6-18-handle-signals-to-graceful-shutdown-http-server.md

   }
 ```

+> Shutdown does not attempt to close nor wait for hijacked connections such as WebSockets.
+The caller of Shutdown should separately notify such long-lived connections of shutdown and wait for them to close, if desired.
+See RegisterOnShutdown for a way to register shutdown notification functions.

 ## Handling hijacked connections

 > [RegisterOnShutdown](https://golang.org/pkg/net/http/#Server.RegisterOnShutdown) registers a function to call on Shutdown.
 This can be used to gracefully shutdown connections that have undergone ALPN protocol upgrade or that have been hijacked.
 This function should start protocol-specific graceful shutdown, but should not wait for shutdown to complete.